 But there are major struggles as well.
 Many babies have life-threatening cardiovascular problems.
-Children with WS need costly and ongoing medical care, and early interventions (such as speech or occupational therapy) that may not be covered by insurance or state funding.
-As they grow, they struggle with things like spatial relations, numbers and abstract reasoning, which can make daily tasks a challenge.
-And as adults, most people with WS need supportive housing to live to their fullest potential.
-Many adults with WS contribute to their communities as volunteers or paid employees, for example working at senior homes and libraries or as store greeters or veterinary aides.
+Children with WS need costly and ongoing medical care and early interventions (such as speech or occupational therapy) that may not be covered by insurance or state funding.
+As they grow, they struggle with things like spatial relations, numbers, and abstract reasoning, which can make daily tasks a challenge.
+As adults, most people with Williams syndrome will need supportive housing to live to their fullest potential.
+Many adults with WS contribute to their communities as volunteers or paid employees; often working at assisted living homes for senior citizens, hospitals and libraries, or as store greeters or veterinary aides.

 Common features of Williams syndrome include: